hyperledgendary/contract-as-a-service/README.md

 IBP_ENDPOINT=https://xxxxxxxxxxxxxxxxxxxxxxxxx-ibpconsole-console.so01.blockchain.test.cloud.ibm.com
 ```

-Then set these as environment variables.
+Then set these as environment variables - if you use the justfile these are automatically loaded.

 ```bash
 export $(grep -v '^#' .env | xargs)